colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/astar-dashboards.md

 ## Useful Queries

-Some of the most important queries for Astar are mentioned here.
+Some useful queries for Astar are provided:

 | Title                    | Query                                             | Description                                                                                                                                                                                                                                                                                              |
 | ------------------------ | ------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |